Finaris/advent-of-code-2016/README.md

-#Advent of Code 2016
+# Advent of Code 2016
-In this directory are my solutions to this year's Advent of Code!
+In this directory are my solutions to some of this 2016's Advent of Code!
 All solutions are done in Python.